Bruce Brown (basketball): Denver Nuggets (2022–2023)

 On July 7, 2022, Brown signed with the Denver Nuggets.
-Brown signed a two-year contract worth $13 million, with a player option on the second year.
+He signed a two-year contract worth $13 million, with a player option on the second year.
 The Nets had chosen not to match the Nuggets' taxpayer mid-level exception offer for Brown and acquired Royce O'Neale as a replacement instead.
 On November 23, Brown recorded a triple-double with 17 points, 13 rebounds and 10 assists during a win against the Oklahoma City Thunder.

 In 2023, Brown and the Nuggets reached the NBA Finals where they defeated the Miami Heat in five games to give Brown his first NBA championship.
 In game 4 of the series, Brown scored a pivotal 21 points, including 11 in the fourth quarter, to help Denver open up a 3–1 series lead with a 108–95 victory over the Heat.
 In Game 5, Brown scored the winning points on a layup off an offensive rebound with just over 90 seconds left in the game, and hit two free throws to make it a two-possession game with less than 30 seconds remaining as the Nuggets defeated Miami 94–89 to win their first championship in franchise history after a 47-year drought.

 Indiana Pacers (2023–2024)

-On July 6, 2023, Brown signed a 2-year, $45 million contract with the Indiana Pacers.
-Brown saw an increased role in Indiana, earning a starting position as the highest-paid Pacer for the 2023–24 season.
-On October 25, 2023, Brown impressed in his Pacers debut, scoring a team-high 24 points with a career-high 6-of-8 three-point shooting performance, along with three rebounds and a steal in a 143–120 win over the Washington Wizards.
+On July 6, 2023, Brown signed a two-year, $45 million contract with the Indiana Pacers.
+He saw an increased role in Indiana, earning a starting position as the highest-paid Pacer for the 2023–24 season.
+On October 25, Brown impressed in his Pacers debut, scoring a team-high 24 points with a career-high 6-of-8 three-point shooting performance, along with three rebounds and a steal in a 143–120 win over the Washington Wizards.
+He started 33 contests for Indiana, recording averages of 12.1 points, 4.7 rebounds, and 3.0 assists.

 Toronto Raptors (2024–2025)

 On January 17, 2024, the Pacers traded Brown, along with Jordan Nwora, Kira Lewis Jr. and three first-round draft picks to the Toronto Raptors in exchange for Pascal Siakam.
+He made 34 appearances (including 11 starts) for Toronto during the remainder of the year, averaging 9.6 points, 3.8 rebounds, and 2.7 assists.

+Brown played in 18 contests for the Raptors in the 2024–25 NBA season, recording averages of 8.4 points, 3.8 rebounds, and 1.6 assists.

 New Orleans Pelicans (2025)

 On February 6, 2025, the Raptors traded Brown, Kelly Olynyk and multiple draft picks to the New Orleans Pelicans in exchange for Brandon Ingram.
+In 23 appearances (including 12 starts) for New Orleans, Brown posted averages of 8.2 points, 4.2 rebounds, and 2.4 assists.